 6.XX.3 Mechanism of failure

 The time of day clock is adjusted internally to jump or to be set backwards when going to or leaving summer time, inserting leap seconds, switching time zones or correcting time to synchronize the clock with a time base or another clock.
-Using the wrong clock, especially the ToD clock, to schedule events can result in jitter in the system, events being scheduled early, or the event being late.
-The mischeduling of events can have real world applications up to and including catastrophic loss of the parent system.
+Using the wrong clock, especially the time-of-day clock, to schedule events can result in jitter in the system, events being scheduled early, or the event being late.
+The mis-scheduling of events can have real world applications up to and including catastrophic loss of the parent system.

 Converting from one time-base to another time-base can result in loss of precision, rounding errors, and conversion errors which can lead to complete jitter in the application behavior or complete failure of the application

+Roll-over of a clock can cause failure of applications that are expecting uniformly increasing time, which can lead to complete loss of the application and possibly the parent system.

 6.XX.4 Applicable language characteristics